AdaCore/spark2014/docs/lrm/source/subprograms.rst

     recursive calls, although no checks are introduced at runtime due to compiler implementation constraints.

-13. For a statically mutually recursive call to a subprogram whose numeric Subprogram_Variant aspect is specified, a verification condition is generated to ensure that the actual parameter corresponding to the formal parameter denoted by the ``expression`` is a path rooted either
+13. For a statically mutually recursive call to a subprogram whose structural Subprogram_Variant aspect is specified, a verification condition is generated to ensure that the actual parameter corresponding to the formal parameter denoted by the ``expression`` is a path rooted either